Thomas and the Magic Railroad: Cancelled sequel and live-action adaptation

-HiT said that its theatrical division would be piloted by a Thomas film.
-Originally targeted for a late 2010 release, in September 2009 this was revised to Spring 2011.
-As of January 2011, the release date had been pushed back further, to 2012.
+In 2009, HiT announced a live-action adaptation film of Thomas & Friends would pilot its theatrical division, tentatively named The Adventures of Thomas.
+It was originally targeted for a late 2010 release, but this was revised to Spring 2011.
+By January 2011, the release date had been pushed back further to 2012.
 The initial draft of the script was written by Josh Klausner, who has also said that the film would be set around the times of World War II; Will McRobb and Chris Viscardi also helped write the script.
-On June 8, 2011, it was announced that 9 director Shane Acker would direct the live-action adaptation of The Adventures of Thomas, with Weta Digital designing the film's visual effects.
+On June 8, 2011, it was announced that 9 director Shane Acker would direct the film, with Weta Digital designing the visual effects.
+No updates on the film were made after HiT was bought by Mattel in 2012, cancelling the project.